Read the Mayor's Proposed 2026 Budget

 1. The municipal budget is complex.

-First watch a video series to explain the budgeting process, where the funds come from, how taxes are spent, and more.
-Spend five minutes getting up to speed before you weigh in - it will be worth your time!
+Watch a video series to explain the budgeting process, where the funds come from, how taxes are spent, and more.

 2. It's helpful to think of the municipal budget like your household budget.